jeremyrsellars/no-new-legacy/posts/2016-10-21 ConcurrentDictionary and the pit of success.md

 The problem is not a documentation problem, and not a implementation problem - the implementation of the interface is correct.  **The problem is a semantic conflict.**

-There is an implicit, semantic assumption (effectively a requirement) in `ICollection<T>` - that the collection won't shrink or grow between asking its count and copying its contents.
+There is an implicit, semantic assumption (effectively a requirement of how to use the class correctly) in `ICollection<T>` - that the collection won't shrink or grow between asking its count and copying its contents.
 This concurrent data structure also attempts to implement the thread-safe-mutation semantic, but it fails to deliver on `ICollection<T>`'s semantic assumption.

 ## Liskov Substitution Principal